daoswald/eight-letters/README.md

                              use as a starting point to build upon, or even subclass it if you wish.

 Here's what will happen.
+Add your module's name to the list contained in bin/bencheight.pl, and your module will be benchmarked against the others.

-A script will invoke all modules in the lib/EightLetters/* folder, call the constructor, and then call the two accessors: letters, and count.
-Each module will be benchmarked, and the results will be displayed.
+The benchmark script willcall the constructor, and then call the two accessors: letters, and count.
+All modules in the list will be benchmarked, and the results will be sent to the screen.
+This may take a long time.

-The script skips EightLetters::Template, of course, since that is mostly just a dummy framework.
+Remember: We are only concerned with words that are eight characters or less.
+The dictionary supplied contains longer words too, and also contains some words that need to be cleaned (there may be trailing non-alpha characters that may safely be truncated).

+There is a working implementation (not in "module" form, not pure-Perl) at bin/eight.pl.

+My rough draft working implementation of a pure-Perl module is at lib/EightLetters/Oswald.pm.
+On my machine that version takes 18 mintues to run.

 Required distributions:
 Moo
 MooX::Types::MooseLike
-DBI
+...
+Add any other module names here that I will need to install to use your implementation